GhostStarBiter/VIGINERE_CIPHER/README.md

 1) Copy all files to one folder on your computer;

-2) In terminal type "make";
+2) In terminal type "make" to generate executable or "sudo make" to call program from any folder;

 3) Call program with no parameters to see usage.

-Keyword and alphabet offset are located in file operate.c.